 ♦ And of course language development (including but not limited to: vocabulary, prepositions, opposites, verbs, adjectives)

 Do you want to know how blocks can help with specific areas in language development?
 Click here!

 These are listed in no particular order.

-Toddlers and preschoolers will love this set, trying to figure out how to get them to balance, thus teaching cause and effect.
+Toddlers and preschoolers will love these kinds of blocks – trying to figure out how to get them to balance, thus teaching cause and effect.